Last updated on January 4, 2024

 - If you want privacy for breastfeeding, there’s a nursing area in the first aid station.

-- You can hire single and double strollers at the park entrance.
+- You can hire single and double strollers at the park entrance or bring your own.

 - There are lockers available for storing any extra luggage you have.